 Our commitment to corporate responsibility means integrating it throughout our business, including how we manage ESG topics.
 Our board and its committees oversee the execution of our ESG strategies and initiatives as an integrated part of their oversight of the overall strategy and risk management for the Company.
 Our management team is actively engaged on related topics including innovation of our software, data and analytics solutions and client, investor and other stakeholder expectations.
 In addition, our management team actively manages our approach to our corporate social responsibility, public policy issues, human capital issues including those relating to diversity, equity and inclusion, environmental, health and safety matters, as well as the environmental impact of the Company's operations, and discusses these matters with the board and appropriate committees.
-The Corporate Responsibility section, beginning on page 7 of this proxy statement, and our 2022 ESG Report available on the Investor Relations page of our website at investor.DNB.com further outline our approach to these issues
+The Corporate Responsibility section, beginning on page 7 of this proxy statement, and our 2023 Environmental, Social and Governance Report, which we expect to become available on the Investor Relations page of our website at investor.DNB.com in Spring 2024, further outline our approach to these issues.